powsybl/powsybl-open-rao/docs/input-data/crac/json.md

 > [AngleMonitoring](/castor/angle-monitoring/angle-monitoring.md) module.

 #### Creating an AngleCnec
-In FARAO, AngleCnecs can be created by the java API, or written in the json CRAC internal format, as shown below:
+In OpenRAO, AngleCnecs can be created by the java API, or written in the json CRAC internal format, as shown below:

 ::::{tabs}
 :::{group-tab} JAVA creation API